Corresponding exterior angles

 Diagram illustrating corresponding exterior angles in geometry with two highlighted red angles on a polygon structure, used to explain the concept of angle relationships in educational content."

-Note, in this illustration as well, both alternate angles are located in the external part and therefore they are exterior alternate angles.
+In this illustration both alternate angles are once again located in the external part and therefore they can be considered to be exterior alternate angles.

 Alternate angles located in the inner part between two parallel lines are called alternate interior angles.